 Canadian Embassy in the Democratic Republic of the Congo

-The Canadian Embassy’s mission is to advance the interests of the United States as well as to serve and protect Canadians in the DRC.
+The Canadian Embassy’s mission is to advance the interests of Canada as well as to serve and protect Canadians in the DRC.

 Embassy of Canada to the Democratic Republic of the Congo